- What are overprotective parents

 Why Are Parents Overprotective

-Some parents are overprotective because they want to do everything within their power to safeguard their children from harm and to help them succeed in life.
+Some parents are overprotective because they want to do everything within their power to safeguard their children from harm and help them succeed.

-This intensive parenting approach is often chosen by parents in a loving but misguided attempt to improve their child’s outcome.
+Parents often choose this intensive parenting approach in a loving but misguided attempt to improve their child’s outcome.

 Parents are instinctively protective.